 The Neighbors: Income

-The neighbors in the Saint Josephs Villa neighborhood in Henrico are middle-income, making it a moderate income neighborhood.
+The neighbors in the Saint Josephs Villa neighborhood in Henrico are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.